deepblue597/beaver/README.md

 When the user adds metrics to the pipeline it does not separate them based on an attribute.
 In river 'but not all metrics can be put into a Wrapper class as they are not all compatible with each other.
 To make it easier for the user (and for extensibility reasons) we separate the metrics within the pipeline class.
 They are stored in a dict and separated into 4 keys

-- probabilistic → handle the predict_proba_one function; here we also do a check if the model supports this function.
+- Probabilistic → handle the predict_proba_one function; here we also do a check if the model supports this function.
 If not it will throw an error saying that the model does not support this metric
-- classifiaction
+- Classification
-- regression
+- Regression
-- clustering
+- Clustering

 if it is not in one of these families it will throw an error (in case some metric types are overlooked we can add them later)

 ### train_and_predict(X)

-here it becomes
+The function that will be called when the pipeline is run.
+It will do the following

-- the learning of the hologram
+- the training of the algorithm
-- the predictions of
+- the predictions of the algorithm
 - updating the metrics
 - returning the dict we want to send to the output topic (if there is one)

 We first check if the model is supervised.
-If so we need to extract the y from the json file that
+If so, we should take the y out of the json file that comes to us from kafka and use it in learn_one. if not, we take the X as it is and put it in the learn_one.
+Then we update the metrics.
+If the metric is in the 'probabilistic' group, it will use y_predicted_proba otherwise it will use y_predicted.
+Then we update with the new prices the self.metrics_values which will be used to make the plots of the metrics.
+Then we update the model that we store in a `.pkl` file and return a dict with the predictions ( y_predicted , y_predicted_proba), y, and the new values of the metrics.

+### metrics_plot()

+The function is called to plot the metrics of each pipeline

 ## :droplet: River support